realworldocaml/book/other-notes/03a-example-ascii-table.md

 #### Note: Performance of `String.concat` and `^`

-> In the above, we're using two different ways of concatenating strings,
+> In the above, we're using two different ways of concatenating
-> `String.concat`, which operates on lists of strings, and `^`, which is
+> strings, `String.concat`, which operates on lists of strings, and
-> a pairwise operator.
-Note that for long collections of strings to be
+> `^`, which is a pairwise operator.
+You should avoid `^` for joining
-> joined, you should avoid `^`, since, it allocates new strings every
+> long numbers of strings, since, it allocates a new string every time
-> time it's run.
+> it runs.
 Thus, the following code:
 >
 > ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 > let s = "." ^ "."  ^ "."  ^ "."  ^ "."  ^ "."  ^ "."